AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/770aca16-82e4-42a6-be68-cc618f10c3a1)

 NOTE: If you see no notes but hear the song on the highway, make sure you selected the correct difficulty for the tracks chart to be played.
 You can change the difficulty on the fly by looking to your left and adjusting the note highway controls.
+Make sure your note file is a .chart, if it is a .mid instead you will have to convert it using a tool included in the games installation folder, or download Moonscraper Chart Editor anywhere on the web.

+Convert .mid to .chart video help: https://www.youtube.com/watch?v=Y5QZP4dFSm0

 ░░░░░**Create Custom Songs/Chart Files**░░░░░░░░░░░░░░░░░░░░